||||||

 by | William Daniels

 The Central African Republic has been plunged into an unprecedented humanitarian crisis.
 After a year of terror led by the mainly Muslim rebel Seleka group, anti-Balaka militia wreaked revenge in the west of the country on Muslims who fled or were killed.
 Entire districts were under siege; even women and children were victims of grenade attacks.
 There was little response from the international community.
 Soldiers with the African-led International Support Mission in the Central African Republic (MISCA) and French troops struggled to stop the massacres and population movements.
-Nearly one million (one fourth of the population) fled, becoming displaced persons, needing food and medical care.
+Nearly one million (one-fourth of the population) fled, becoming displaced persons, needing food and medical care.

 For a long time the crisis in the Central African Republic was almost forgotten, having attracted little interest or support from the international community.
 The Central African Republic has been unstable and vulnerable for forty years now.
 According to the World Health Organization, life expectancy is the second lowest in the world, at only 48 years.
 The country has no proper healthcare system and relies on the commitment of international NGOs to provide medical care.
 Before the current crisis, the rate of malnutrition was 38%.
 Everyone in the country today suffers from malaria, with at least one attack a year per inhabitant.

 When I returned to Boda in April this year, the situation was even more critical.
-It was difficult to deliver food supplies to the 10,000 people living isolated in the enclave there, as anti-Balaka harassment tactics often block the road to Bangui.
+It was difficult to deliver food supplies to the 10,000 people living isolated in the enclave there, as anti-Balaka harassment tactics often blocked the road to Bangui.
 Many children are suffering from severe malnutrition, mainly Fulani children as the Fulani ethnic group is subjected to discrimination within the enclave.
-Some medical care was provided by a part-time doctor and two nurses, but they are overwhelmed by the demand.
-The local hospital responded to pressure from the French forces, and recently opened again, but as it is outside the enclave, it was still too dangerous for Muslims to go there.
+Some medical care was provided by a part-time doctor and two nurses, but they were overwhelmed by the demand.
+The local hospital responded to pressure from the French forces and recently opened again, but as it is outside the enclave, it was still too dangerous for Muslims to go there.

 2015.
 The Minova trials